tsunamishadow/bonusheroes/723combined.md

 * Only gains XP bonus once per period regardless if you have one or two outposts controlled
 * Takes 6 seconds to teleport to it (shares the delayed TP duration mechanic with T1 towers)

+### NEUTRAL ITEMS

+Neutrals now drop unique items that cannot be sold, but can be shared with allies.
+There are five tiers of items that drop over the course of the game.
+Within each tier, the odds get cut by half for each subsequent drop.
+Items of a specific type will only drop once for each team.
+Drops only begin after 7 minutes.

+There are 61 unique neutral items in total.

+Backpack slots increased from 3 to 4

+NEUTRAL DROP MECHANICS
+7+ MINUTES
+Tier 1: 9% Chance

+15+ MINUTES
+Tier 2: 9% Chance

+25+ MINUTES
+Tier 3: 9% Chance

+40+ MINUTES
+Tier 4: 9% Chance

+70+ MINUTES
+Tier 5: 9% Chance

+These are the odds for the first drop of each tier - Each subsequent drop drops to 6% then 3%.
+Drop chances use Pseudo Random on a per team basis.
+Only rolls for a drop whenever there is a real hero near the dying neutral.
+Neutral drops will only drop 3 items per tier.
+Higher tier items will always roll first.